qupath/qupath-extension-instanseg/README.md

 ## How do I _get_ InstanSeg in QuPath?

-This extension is for **QuPath v0.6.0... which we plan to release in October 2024**.
+This extension is for **QuPath v0.6.0**.
+You can install the extension using QuPath's new [extension manager](https://qupath.readthedocs.io/en/0.6/docs/intro/extensions.html).

-If you can't wait, you can try the [release candidate v0.6.0-rc1](https://github.com/qupath/qupath/releases) - which comes with this extension pre-installed, along with the [Deep Java Library Extension](https://github.com/qupath/qupath-extension-djl).

 > ### GPU support
 > If you have an NVIDIA graphics card & want to use CUDA, check out [GPU support](https://qupath.readthedocs.io/en/0.5/docs/deep/gpu.html).